tdodd3/mdnetworktools/README.md

 enable the CUDA versions of these methods:

 1) Install cudatools via the Conda installer (see numba docs).
-2) If you have aleady have CUDA installed on your system then you can source a bash file to point to the $CUDA_HOME environment variable prior to running MDNetworkTools.
-An example bash file is given in this directory.
+2) If CUDA is already installed on your system, then you can source a bash file prior to running MDNetworkTools.
+Refer to numbaVAR_example.sh in this directory for examples with 2 different setups (python 2.7, numba 0.43.1 and CUDA-8.0) and (python 3.7, numba 0.52.1 and CUDA-9.0).